rozelie/Baseball-Stats/README.md

-# Baseball OBP and COBP
+# COBP

-This project calculates On-Base Percentage (OBP) and Conditional On-Base Percentage (COBP) for MLB players based on [retrosheet.org](retrosheet.org) event data.
+This project calculates Conditional On-Base Percentage (COBP) for MLB players based on [retrosheet.org](retrosheet.org) event data.

 Data is dynamically downloaded based on user's input of a team and a year.